Zsobix/hunpull/README.md

 A hungarian m3u playlist puller i made this as a side project

-## test
+## research
-my research is here MEDIAKLIKK.md
+my research is here at MEDIAKLIKK.md